The sociopathic stare is a chilling gaze that can unsettle anyone.

 If you sense that someone’s behavior is sociopathic, it’s best to keep a safe distance and seek professional counsel for your next steps.

-Sociopathic stare is often a major red flag of antisocial personality disorder (ASPD), commonly known as sociopaths.
-However, the stare is not a diagnostic sign of a sociopath.
+The sociopathic stare is often a major red flag, though not a diagnostic sign, of a sociopath.

 Fear & Control